A Trail Runner’s Mindset provides training, tips, and motivation for runners of all abilities on and off the trails.

 Haile Gebrselassie

 A trail runner’s mindset is different than a road runner’s.
 A roadrunner can put on their shoes and go out for an easy run.
-A trail runner needs to be prepared for mud, rocks, hills, roots, etc. They need to be ready for anything that comes with injuries, weather changes, etc.
+A trail runner must be prepared for mud, rocks, hills, roots, etc. They must be ready for anything with injuries, weather changes, etc.

 A trail runner’s mindset is constantly evolving.
 It’s about being open to new ideas and being willing to adapt.

 If you are a trail runner, you know that running on the trail is like nothing else.
-Sure, some roads and sidewalks make up most of our running routes, but something about the trail keeps us coming back for more.
+Some roads and sidewalks make up most of our running routes, but something about the trail keeps us returning for more.

 The elements are part of the experience.